-- Supermarket weekday opening hours are usually from just before 8am to 8pm
+- Supermarket weekday opening hours usually from just before 8am to 8pm

 - Other stores generally open up later and close earlier

 - Stores close early on Saturdays and stay closed on Sundays

-- Main exceptions are certain stores in stations and designated tourist areas
+- Some exceptions, particularly certain stores in stations and designated tourist areas

 - See also: